 Most importantly we want you to know that the house is cared for and we are available to tend to issues that may arrive.
 There are times when issues are not discovered between turnovers so we appreciate you letting us know of issues you discover during your stay.
 This allows us to tend to them on the following turnover if it does not need immediate attention.

-The TV remotes work the SMART TV functions only, not the channels.
 The kitchen TV is not a SMART TV.

 Thank you again for your care of the antique home and the ability to accept that it is has unique and quirky features.

 Tidbits, tricks, and quirks about the Brick House